Learn how the thyroid affects nearly every aspect of your health

 - Put an oral thermometer by your bedside.
 If you use a mercury one, shake it down to 96 degrees before retiring.

 - Upon awakening, place the thermometer in your armpit and leave it there for 10 minutes before getting out of bed.

 Note: Men can take their temperature any time.
 Women in their menstrual years get the most accurate reading on the second or third day after menstrual flow starts.
 Before the first menstrual period or after menopause, the temperature may be taken on any day.

 Anywhere between 98.2 and 97.2 is considered normal.
 If your temperature falls below this range, it indicates a sluggish thyroid or hypothyroid condition.
 (If it’s above this range, your thyroid is overactive.)

 Balancing the thyroid naturally requires the use of products called glandulars (extracts of actual animal glands, such as the thyroid).
 Thyroid glandulars are available from several sources, but in my opinion the best is called Thytrophin by Standard Process Products.
 It’s available from Total Health Discount Vitamins.
-Roughly three tablets of Thytrophin is equivalent to one grain of thyroid hormone.
 Patients start with three tablets a day chewed between meals on an empty stomach.

 Even more dramatic results occur when one drop daily of IoSOL is also taken.
 IoSOL is a fantastic iodine product made and distributed by TPCS Distributors.
-You can contact TPCS.
-Note that you can NOT use antiseptic iodine internally; the formulation is poisonous.
+(Do NOT use antiseptic iodine internally; the formulation is poisonous.)